trevithj/static-web-apps/apps/beta/moveItem/README.md

 ```
 I would like to create a simple web app that depicts two stores.
 Each store is represented by a number in a text box or similar.
 Items can be moved from one store to the other, and the numbers change to reflect the movement.
 Please write a simle example.
 ```

+So, some tweaks were needed.
+The unit tests were for JEST, so I got them modified for Mocha.
+This meant adding JSDom for mocking the document, and Sinon for the fake timers.

+That worked rather well.

+I also got the animation function split out of the main moveItem fn.
+Will see about refactoring now the tests are robust.